craftcms/cms/docs/config/config-settings.md

-# General Config Settings
+# Config Settings

-Craft supports several config settings that give you control over its behavior.
+Craft supports several configuration settings that give you control over its behavior.

 To set a new config setting, open `config/general.php` and define it in one of the environment config arrays, depending on which environment(s) you want the setting to apply to.